-In Years 1 to 3, six modules must be studied.
-In Year 4, half the time is spent on three lecture/lab modules, and the other half on the MPhys Project, which is a substantial research project.
-The first year of all the Physics and Astrophysics programmes is common, with optional modules and projects in Years 2, 3, and 4 determining the degree title.
+In the years leading up to final year, six modules must be studied.
+In final year, half the time is spent on three lecture/lab modules, and the other half on the MPhys Project, which is a substantial research project.

 You will learn by a variety of methods including lectures, tutorials, seminars, problem classes, laboratory work, observatory experiments, individual project work and group work.
 Small class sizes ensure individual attention.

 The course is assessed by a combination of written examinations, assignments, laboratory logbooks and reports, project report and presentations.